pheer/kinetica-airflow-lab/README.md

 ## Lab Introduction
 In this lab you will ingest geometric data into Kinetica using AirFlow.
 The data is a simple CSV file of all counties in US.

-The entire project is built with Docker containers and linked using a customer Docker network.
+The entire project is built with Docker containers and linked using a custom Docker network.
 To read more on this take a look here [Docker Custom Network](https://docs.docker.com/compose/networking/#specify-custom-networks)

 ### Services in this Lab